This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Every year, the Ash Institute — part of Harvard University's Kennedy School of Government — holds a competition to identify government initiatives that improve the lives of our citizens.
 I was asked by the Ash Institute to prepare a report on the Getting Ready program in Arizona; my report was one of the factors that the committee of judges considered in giving Getting Ready a 2008 Innovations in American Government award.

-- ADC policies on inmate discipline, mail, phone calls, visitation, property and recreation.
+- ADC policies on incarcerated person discipline, mail, phone calls, visitation, property and recreation.

-- Technical manuals on inmate classification and individual corrections plans.
+- Technical manuals on incarcerated person classification and individual corrections plans.